SmarterApp/SS_Portal/README.md

 1. Configure Wordpress according to the instructions provided in the `Documentation` folder.
 1. Log in to the WP admin interface as WP Admin and install the SAML 2.0 plugin code from this Portal repository, not the official [saml-20-single-sign-on](https://wordpress.org/plugins/saml-20-single-sign-on/) plugin.

-### Configuring Permissions Component
+### Configuring the Permissions Component
-1. Create an entry for every component under "Manage Components."
+1. Create an entry for every component under "Manage Components".
-1. Create a Role called Portal Agent, with tenancy at every level of the hierarchy.
+1. Portal makes API calls to both Program Management [R2] and Permissions [R3].
+Program Management consumes roles directly, and they are aligned with specific permissions.
+The role required for obtaining Program Management information is **Program Management Read**, which is aligned with the Progman Read permission.
-1. There is no need to assign permissions to components or map roles to permissions.
+1. There is no need to assign new permissions to the Portal components.

+### Creating the Portal User in ART
+Create a new user in ART [R9] for Portal’s backend processing.
+The user must have the **Program Management Read** role, assigned at the highest available hierarchy level.

-### Configuring Program Management Component
+### Configuring the Program Management Component
 1. Create an entry for each component being served by Portal. **The “component names” in Program Management must exactly match the component names in Permissions app.**
 1. Create a configuration for Portal containing a set of properties.
 Program Management properties need to be set for proper functioning of the logged-in portion of the Portal.
 Sample Portal properties may be found at [config/portal-progman-config.txt].
 What follows is an explanation of each Program Management key/value pair.